heyitsryan/2-stage-arcade-stick/README.md

 ![IMG_20230909_203902537](https://github.com/heyitsryan/2-stage-arcade-stick/assets/2439341/c4524d67-09e8-4a17-9df3-f2dfb519c41d)
 ![IMG_20230910_113507325](https://github.com/heyitsryan/2-stage-arcade-stick/assets/2439341/323d5d5b-465c-442f-bf2e-cbc24ae565ed)

 I used 5 minute epoxy to "glue" the outside switch to the inside switch.
-I also realized that since the inner switches were soldered to the pcb that they came on I would need to fille the pcb traces for ground because they do not all have common ground in this scenario.
+I also realized that since the inner switches were soldered to the pcb that they came on I would need to file the pcb traces for ground to isolate the ground pins from each other because they do not all have common ground in this scenario.
 Each direction has seperate ground pins as we are replicating an analog signal.

 I then began breadboard testing.
 I put the stick into my test enclosure and began trying the stick on my nintendo switch.

 (smash ultimate movement test video) https://photos.app.goo.gl/1Ei1XSQQ6XDE9ebN6

 I initially thought that I had done something wrong.
 It seemed that walk was working perfectly but when the second switch was activated i just walked faster instead of going to full run.
+The values seemed to be testing correctly in the stick testing menu on the switch so i was confused.

 (switch menu analog stick test menu video) https://photos.app.goo.gl/YKhRPbahzpo25nkXA